 Nitobi was the original creator and is one of the primary contributors to the PhoneGap framework.
 In October 2011, Adobe acquired Nitobi enabling the team to focus solely on the PhoneGap project and continue its work on efficient development across mobile platforms.

-There is also vast global community that contributes to the project, including many from IBM, RIM, Microsoft and more.
+There is also vast global community that contributes to the project.
 We have an active community that is open and collaborative.
-Check out a list of commiters to the project and learn more about contributing to PhoneGap.
+Check out a list of committers to the project and learn more about contributing.
 We want your help!